 Strategy: At the end of June 2024 our current four-year strategy came to an end.
 Last year we extended this by one year, believing reform would then have been finalised.
-With the reform Bill delayed, and the outcome still far from certain, we are now proposing a two-year refreshed strategy.
+With the reform Bill delayed, and the outcome still far from certain, we are proposed a two-year refreshed strategy.
+This received positive comments in consultation and has now been finalised as our approach.

 More details are in Section 2.

 Operating plan: For the second year we are in the situation where we are planning for a period where new legislation fundamentally reforming our role may have been passed, and we may be moving quickly to implementation.

 However, a number of other very different scenarios are also possible including that the legislation is not passed or passed in a very different form (see Section 2).

-For this reason we are again proposing a very focussed operating plan based on our key statutory functions, as well as having planned capacity for the various different scenarios which may come from reform.
-See Section 3 for details.
+We are therefore again setting a very focussed operating plan based on our key statutory functions, as well as having planned capacity for the various different scenarios which may come from reform.